qoliber/tsuku/README.md

 Tsuku is a powerful template processing library built with a clean **Lexer → Parser → Compiler** architecture.
 Transform your data into CSV, XML, JSON, XSD, or any text format you need using simple, intuitive templates.

+**Born out of frustration with XSLT's complexity.** Tsuku provides a simple, intuitive syntax that's nearly impossible to mess up, with **better performance** in real-world scenarios.

 Perfect for e-commerce exports, API responses, configuration files, and data transformations.

 ## Features